-Eligibility for New Zealand citizens to apply for recognition as an RRV holder if you had been in Australia for any amount of time (as little as a day) before the 1 September 1994 and can personally meet the other requirements of this category
+Eligibility for New Zealand citizens to apply for recognition as an RRV holder if you had been in Australia for any amount of time (as little as a day) before the 1 September 1994 and can personally satisfy the 2 main qualifying criteria:

 Until very recently to apply for permanent resident, NZ citizens needed to be able to satisfy those limited options noted above, be an ENZC- see below, or in very limited circumstances if NZ citizens had lived in or even visited Australia before 1 September 1994, a Resident Return visa (RRV) holder.

-After 1 July 2017 an new pathway has been introduced as a stream of the Skilled Independent SC189 visa as a NZ stream which is available to a cohort of New Zealand citizens (and their immediate family members) who were not living in Australia as at the 26 February 2001 BUT were resident in Australia on or before the 19 February 2017 and have lived in Australia for 5 continuous years and have had a taxable income of at least $53900 for each year (slightly less for 2012-3) of that period of residence whilst meeting the required health and character criteria.
+After 1 July 2017 an new pathway has been introduced as a stream of the Skilled Independent SC189 visa which is available to a cohort of New Zealand citizens (and their immediate family members) who were not living in Australia as at the 26 February 2001 BUT were resident in Australia on or before the 19 February 2016 and have lived in Australia for 5 continuous years and have had a taxable income of at least $53900 for each year (slightly less for 2012-3) of that period of residence whilst meeting the required health and character criteria.

 .University fees- NZ citizens and Australian permanent residents